gcastill0/golden-image-aws/README.md

   default = "ubuntu-minimal/images/hvm-ssd/ubuntu-focal-20.04-amd64-minimal-2022*"
 ```

-3- In a terminal, navigate to the working directory and set up the Packer environment:
+3- Navigate to the Packer folder and set up the environment:

 ```bash
 packer init .